Git-Mediawiki/Git-Mediawiki/docs/Further-developing.md

 ## Renaming and deleting files
 The behaviour here is weird because of the way mediawiki behaves with this kind of actions.
 ### Renaming files
-[Put info]
+* Not investigated.
+Mediawiki behaves in its own way with file renaming and should be investigated further.
 ### Deleting files
-* Import deleted file signals from mediawiki : if during the mediawiki API call...
+* Import deleted file signals from mediawiki : if during the mediawiki API call for pages (git pull), a page is not found, a 'delete' info should be written in the fast-import stream.
+* Export deleted file signals to mediawiki : this is trickier because of the rights required to remove a file.
+With git diff --raw, the status of a file ([M]odified, [D]eleted ...) can be get.
+If it's 'D', send a remove query to mediawiki